kmuto/review/doc/format.md

 In itemize, you must write one more space character at line head.
 When you use `*` without spaces in line head, it's just paragraph.

-You should add emply lines between Paragraphs and Itemize (same as Ordered and Non-Orderd).
+You should add empty lines between Paragraphs and Itemize (same as Ordered and Non-Ordered).

 ## Ordered Itemize